jamesyoung-15/aws-serverless-face-blurring/README.md

 ## Self-Hosted Project

-For a simpler self-hostable open-source implementation, see my old project [here](https://github.com/jamesyoung-15/serverless-face-blurring), where I used OpenFaaS in place of Lambda, MinIO instead of S3, and MTCNN instead of Rekognition.
+For a completely self-hostable open-source implementation (no Cloud services), see my old project [here](https://github.com/jamesyoung-15/serverless-face-blurring), where I used OpenFaaS in place of Lambda, MinIO instead of S3, and MTCNN instead of Rekognition.
 This implementation does not use event driven architecture as above.

+## Potential Todo

+Current project kinda low complexity (albeit supposed to just be mainly for learning), can expand with:

+- Add video face-blur support (note: free tier Rekognition is 60 min per month, may need to self-host)
+- Login support w/ persistent storage
+- Custom image manipulation tools (cropperjs w/ some other tools?)
+  - Custom crop, custom blur, image impainting, etc.